industrial-edge/Performance-Analytics/docs/Installation.md

 ![S7 PLC1 Data](graphics/S7_Connector_PLC1_Data.png)

-Add a second data source for PLC2 also with the OPC-UA Connector:
+Add a second data source for PLC2 also with the OPC-UA connector:

 ![S7 PLC2](graphics/S7_Connector_PLC2.png)

 Add the needed tags for PLC2 in the same way.
-Add the Tags for the Steps and the tag for the product.
+Add the tags for the steps and the tag for the product.

 The third PLC is added as a data source with the following parameters with the S7 Connector: